 WDtS Online: Against Dystopia 2.0

 This class is free and you do not need to pay or apply for a scholarship.
-Instead, to join this class fill out this form.
+CLASS FULL!
 DO NOT use any of the other buttons or links to apply to this class.

 Optimism and hope can be challenging when our worlds have been turned upside down.
 But it’s precisely when nothing’s going right that those ways of seeing matter most!
 Stories about the future are all around us, but too often they imagine the same tired dystopias.
 Plus, the teenagers populating those sad worlds are the ones who get to have all the “fun.”
 In this session, however, we’ll envision a future with all of us as dynamic actors in it —citizens, worldbuilders, heroes and antagonists alike.
 We’ll read excerpts from works of visionary authors.
 We’ll write to prompts and craft narratives that imagine a better way forward for humanity, one in which we live in harmony with the earth that is our inheritance.
 This is part two of a session that was offered in the spring, but you don't need to have been present in that one to take this class and writers of all levels of experience are welcome!